lvxuan12/SCSES/README.md

 SCSES requires a json-based configuration file to set all parameters in the algorithm.
 Here is a [demo](https://github.com/lvxuan12/SCSES/blob/main/inst/analysis/cell_line.json) of the configure file.
 For a detailed explanation of the configuration file, please refer to the [ConfigurationGuide.txt](https://github.com/lvxuan12/SCSES/blob/main/ConfigurationGuide.txt).

-You can use `createConfigshiny` command to generate a config file:

-If you used the Docker-based installation method:
+SCSES provides a shiny app to help you to generate the confugre file.
+You can start the app by `createConfigshiny` function.

+If you use it in the SCSES docker container, the command should be :

 ``` r
 library(SCSES)
 createConfigshiny(host = "localhost",launch.browser=TRUE)
 ```

-For command line environment, it is recommended to:

-Setting launch.browser = TRUE may cause errors in headless environments (servers without GUI) or when no default browser is configured
+For non-docker users, the full command should be:
 ``` r
 library(SCSES)
 createConfigshiny(host, port, launch.browser=FALSE)
 ```

-step 1.
-Set the host to the server's IP address

-step 2.
-Set launch.browser = FALSE to avoid browser launch errors

-step 3.
-Manually access the application URL shown in the console

-step 4.
+You should set the following parameters:

+(1). host: the server's IP address, for local access, you can set as "localhost" or "127.0.0.1"

+(2). port: The TCP port that the application should listen on.
+If the port is not specified, and the shiny.port option is set (with options(shiny.port = XX)), then that port will be used.
+Otherwise, use a random port between 3000:8000, excluding ports that are blocked by Google Chrome for being considered unsafe: 3659, 4045, 5060, 5061, 6000, 6566, 6665:6669 and 6697.
+Up to twenty random ports will be tried.

+(3). launch.borwser: if launch the app in the default web browser automatically, default is FALSE.
+Setting launch.browser = TRUE may cause errors in headless environments (servers without GUI) or when no default browser is configured
+(servers without GUI) or when no default browser is configured

 After running `createConfigshiny`, you will see a URL appear in the console.
 Copy this URL and paste it into your web browser to access the application.

-step 5.
-After that, a interactive window will popup which allow you to fill some parameters, such as Bam File Path, and Work Path.
+An interactive window will popup, which allow you to fill some parameters, such as Bam File Path, and Work Path.
+The meaning of each parameter can be found by hovering the mouse over the widget.

 Finally, you can click `Create Config` button and a json file will be generated in the `work_path` you provided if successful.

 If you are using **test data**, you should use `createDemoConfigshiny` function instead to build the configuration file: